 - Reading Time: 5 minutes

-- Episodic Memory: Emotions are directly associated with our nervous system, our thoughts, feelings and behavioral responses.
-And when strong emotions are tied to the memory of the learner, it gives a vivid picture when recalled.
+Episodic Memory: Emotions are directly associated with our nervous system, thoughts, feelings, and behavioral responses.
+And when strong emotions are tied to the memory of the learner, it produces a vivid picture when recalled.

-Creating this memory within a gaming environment, matching the sketched story with the content logically is the base and it requires a strong instructional designing skill.
-They are responsible for carefully designing content with the game, considering the pedagogical and learners characteristics, ensuring logical flow of content and progressive learning in a well sequenced and structured manner.
+Creating this memory within a gaming environment, and matching the sketched story with the content logically, is the base.
+It requires strong instructional design skills.
+IDs are responsible for carefully designing content with the game, considering the pedagogical and learners’ characteristics, ensuring a logical flow of content and progressive learning in a well-sequenced and structured manner.

-- Extrinsic Motivation: Learning is an active process where involvement and attentiveness of the learner is required.
-It can be self initiated or sometimes needs stimulation by adding motives like awarding rewards.
+Extrinsic Motivation: Learning is an active process where involvement and attentiveness of the learner are required.
+It can be self-initiated or sometimes needs stimulation by adding motives like awarding rewards.

-Now, it is the role of an Instructional designer to identify the structure of rewards and its integration with games to ensure learning happens, keeping learners motivated.
-This decision is based on several factors like the content complexity, content type and learners interest.
-Sometimes learners are rewarded just for completing an activity, sometimes how well they completed and sometimes the extent of activity completion.
+It is the role of an Instructional Designer to identify the structure of rewards and their integration with games so that learning continues, and learners stay motivated.
+This decision is based on several factors like content complexity, content type, and learners’ interest.
+Sometimes learners are rewarded just for completing an activity, sometimes how well they completed, and sometimes the extent of activity completion.

-- Distributed Learning Practice: Cramming information just into the learners brain doesn’t last long, it creates confusion.
-To make learning last long distributed learning practice is proven to be the most effective as it uses multiple short sessions.
+Distributed Learning Practice: Cramming information into a learner’s brain doesn’t last long, it only creates confusion.
+To ensure long-lasting learning, distributed learning practices have proven the most effective as they use multiple short sessions.

-And here Instructional designers defines these short sessions from the content provided by SMEs.
-They are responsible for dividing the whole content into multiple short sessions, ensuring systematic and iterative flow of content.
-The decision is based on factors like audience knowledge, interest, content complexity, cognitive domains etc. They also ensure its effective integration in a gaming environment which constructs a learning that lasts long.
-Content gamification has significantly shown its presence in the education sector, by providing an environment that excites, engages, and motivates the learner.
-And Magic EdTech believes in matching the pace of learning supported by a skilled, creative and experienced workforce.
+And here, Instructional Designers define these short sessions from the content provided by SMEs.
+They are responsible for dividing the entire learning content into multiple short sessions, ensuring a systematic and iterative flow of content.
+The decision is based on audience knowledge, interest, content complexity, cognitive domains, etc. They also ensure its effective integration in a gaming environment that constructs long-lasting learning.
+Content gamification has significantly shown its presence in the education sector by providing an environment that excites, engages, and motivates learners.
+And Magic EdTech believes in matching the pace of learning supported by a skilled, creative, and experienced workforce.